Eyelid Surgery (Blepharoplasty)

 Eyelid surgery is done on an outpatient basis under local anesthesia with mild sedation.
 For the upper lids, a small incision is made in the natural fold and the excess skin is removed along with appropriate amounts of fatty tissue to rejuvenate the upper eyelid appearance.
 The most common incision site for the lower lids is just inside the inner surface of the eyelid.
 The excess fat is removed through this tiny incision, resulting in a more restful and youthful under-eye appearance.
 If there is also excess skin in the lower lid that needs to be removed, the incision can be made in the natural crease immediately below the eyelashes.

 Incisions in the eyelid usually heal quickly, and there is very little risk of complications.
 Mild swelling and discoloration is common immediately after the surgery.
 Most people are able to resume their normal activities within one week after the surgery.

 To counteract the eyebrow droop, many people unknowingly raise their eyebrows to remove the brow and eyelid skin from their visual space.
 This only creates a new problem and these people eventually develop furrows or wrinkles in the forehead due to the constant contraction of the muscles that raise the eyebrow.
-In addition, some people – usually those with light-colored eyes — are sensitive to light and frequently ‘squint and squeeze’ their eyes.
+In addition, some people are sensitive to light and frequently ‘squint and squeeze’ their eyes.
 This pulls the eyebrows down and leads to wrinkles between the eyebrows and at the corners of the eyes commonly called crow’s feet.”

-Cosmetic injections of Botox or Dysport can often temporarily correct lines and furrows in the forehead by freezing the muscle movement for several months, but some people may require a more permanent solution – a brow lift procedure.
+Cosmetic injections of Botox can often temporarily correct lines and furrows in the forehead by weakening the muscle movement for several months, but some people may require a more permanent solution – a brow lift procedure.